open-source-labs/Docketeer/README.md

 ## In Development

 - [ ] Support for more development frameworks and languages, such as Next.JS.
-- [ ] Improved support for Docker networking, including more advanced configurations and better integration with other network tools.
 - [ ] Expand Docker networking capabilities within Docketeer to provide more sophisticated networking configurations and better interoperability with other network tools.
 - [ ] Develop more advanced container configuration options within Docketeer, such as load balancing or high availability setups.
 - [ ] Integrate Docketeer with popular development tools like IDEs or continuous integration/delivery systems for better automation and workflow efficiency.